 The broadcast historian Asa Briggs later concluded that BBC staff of the time did indeed think this type of audience information from listener correspondence alone was inadequate.

 Val Gielgud (the brother of actor John) was the Beeb’s first head of drama.
 He was 14 years old when the First World War started, so was one of the few not to have had military experience.
-You can read more about him in my forthcoming book Radio’s Legacy in Popular Culture published by Bloomsbury Academic.
+You can read more about him in my book Radio’s Legacy in Popular Culture published by Bloomsbury Academic.

 Gielgud is quoted here as saying, “I cannot help feeling more and more strongly that we are fundamentally ignorant as to how our various programmes are received…”